Nafeel-AC/VocalSaaS/readme.md

 npm run dev
 ```

-### 5. Deploy Firebase
+### 5. Deploy Supabase

-* Setup Firestore rules for journaling entries.
+* Setup PostgreSQL tables for journaling entries and session metadata.
-* Setup Storage rules for user recordings.
+* Setup Storage buckets for user recordings and generated audio.
-* Enable Firebase Authentication (email/password first).
+* Enable Supabase Authentication (email/password first).
+* Configure Row Level Security (RLS) policies for data access control.

 ---

 ## 📖 Documentation

-* [DEPLOYMENT.md](docs/DEPLOYMENT.md): Firebase setup, Firestore rules, hosting instructions.
+* [DEPLOYMENT.md](docs/DEPLOYMENT.md): Supabase setup, PostgreSQL schema, RLS policies, hosting instructions.
-* [API.md](docs/API.md): ElevenLabs integration & Firebase SDK usage.
+* [API.md](docs/API.md): ElevenLabs integration & Supabase SDK usage.
 * [SECURITY.md](docs/SECURITY.md): Data encryption, GDPR compliance, account deletion process.

 ---

-✅ Now this README is aligned to a **Next.js frontend + FastAPI backend** architecture with Firebase as an optional data layer.
+✅ Now this README is aligned to a **Next.js frontend + FastAPI backend** architecture with Supabase as the data layer.

-Do you want me to also **draft the FastAPI routes and stub the Next.js pages**, and/or the **Firestore & Storage security rules** so users only access their own data?
+Do you want me to also **draft the FastAPI routes and stub the Next.js pages**, and/or the **Supabase PostgreSQL schema and RLS policies** so users only access their own data?